 Oregon also allows Medicare beneficiaries under age 65 a six-month window (after enrolling in Medicare Part B) during which they have a guaranteed-issue right to a Medigap plan.
 Eligible enrollees can select a Medigap plan with no medical underwriting during a six-month window after they enroll in Medicare Part B, and the premium cannot exceed the premiums that are charged to enrollees who are 65.

 There are three approaches to premiums that Medigap insurers can use: Attained-age rating, issue-age rating, and community rating.
 Oregon does not mandate one or the other, so most insurers in the state use attained-age rating.
 That means premiums increase as the enrollee gets older.
-There are a few Medigap insurers that use issue-age rating (premiums are based on the age the person was when they enrolled) and one — UnitedHealthcare/AARP — that uses community rating once a person is 75 years old (ie, a person age 75 will pay the same price as a person who is 85).
+There are a few Medigap insurers that use issue-age rating (premiums are based on the age the person was when they enrolled), while the rest use attained-age rating.

-According to an AHIP analysis, 158,188 beneficiaries of Medicare in Oregon had Medigap coverage as of 2018.
+According to an AHIP analysis, 192,985 Medicare beneficiaries in Oregon had Medigap coverage as of 2021.

-Original Medicare does not cover prescription drugs, so many enrollees look for optional, supplemental coverage for help paying for drug costs.
-Many enrollees have supplemental coverage via an employer-sponsored plan or Medicaid, but Medicare Part D plans are available for those who need to obtain their own prescription coverage (prior to 2006, there were some Medigap plans that included prescription coverage; those are no longer for sale, but people who still have them are allowed to keep them).
+Original Medicare does not cover prescription drugs, so most beneficiaries rely on optional Part D coverage to help cover drug costs.
+Some enrollees have prescription coverage via an employer-sponsored plan, but Medicare Part D plans are available for those who need to obtain their own prescription coverage (prior to 2006, there were some Medigap plans that included prescription coverage; those are no longer for sale, but people who still have them are allowed to keep them).

 Medicare Part D was created under the Medicare Modernization Act of 2003.
-Medicare Part D coverage can be purchased on a stand-alone basis or integrated with a Medicare Advantage plan (almost nine out of ten Medicare Advantage plan provide coverage for prescription drugs in 2020).
+Medicare Part D coverage can be purchased on a stand-alone basis or integrated with a Medicare Advantage plan (almost nine out of ten Medicare Advantage plans provide coverage for prescription drugs).

-As of late 2020, there were 278,621 beneficiaries of Medicare in Oregon enrolled in stand-alone Medicare Part D plans.
-Another 398,876 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans.
-Nationwide, more people have Medicare Part D via stand-alone plans, but Medicare Advantage enrollment in Oregon is higher than average.
+As of early 2023, there were 260,693 Oregon Medicare beneficiaries enrolled in stand-alone Medicare Part D plans.
+Another 466,097 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans.

-For 2021 coverage, there are 29 stand-alone Medicare Part D plans available in Oregon, with premiums ranging from about $6 to $125 per month.
+For 2023 coverage, there are 24 stand-alone Medicare Part D plans available in Oregon, with premiums ranging from under $2/month to $113/month.

 Medicare Part D enrollment is available during Medicare’s annual open enrollment period in the fall (October 15 to December 7).
 Plan selections made during this window are effective as of the following January.